-Boundaries of responsibility between Trusts for accepting adult inpatient admissions
+Boundaries of responsibility between Trusts for accepting adult inpatient admissions32

-An adult patient should be accepted for admission by the Mental Health Trust responsible for care where the person is usually resident.
-If a service user considers themselves to be resident at an address (e.g. at a hostel or other temporary residence), then this should be accepted as the individual's usual residence.
+An adult patient should be accepted for admission by the Mental Health Trust responsible for care where the person is usually resident.33 If a service user considers themselves to be resident at an address (e.g. at a hostel or other temporary residence), then this should be accepted as the individual's usual residence.
 Acceptance for admission should not be subject to proof of address (e.g. a tenancy agreement or utility bill).

-If the person's place of residence is unknown or they cannot provide an address, then the Mental Health Trust closest to where the person has been assessed should accept the admission.
+If the person's place of residence is unknown or they cannot provide an address, then the Mental Health Trust closest to where the person has been assessed should accept the admission, unless the assessment followed detention under S136, in which case the Mental Health Trust closest to where the patient was first detained under S136 by the police should accept the admission.
+This will also apply when a patient is waiting in ED if there is no S136 availability.